"Read 500 pages [...] every week. That’s how knowledge builds up, like compound interest."

 It's a system - it doesn't rely too much on the heroics of one super-motivated person, but on a structure that works almost all the time.

-Will this 'compound' in the same way money does when you put away a coin in the right place each day?
+Does this really 'compound' in the same way money does when you put away a coin in the right place each day?
 We believe it does.
 Over time, the ideas we pick up start to connect strongly with each other, creating a network of insights and unusual intersections.
 It also builds a strong, common vocabulary for the team.